Christopher Miller biography

 Miller had a hand in another popular set of Dreamworks' animated films.
 In 2005, the studio released Madagascar, in which he played the voice of Kowalski, the supremely intelligent penguin second in command to the colony.
 The film spawned a full-length sequel, Madagascar 2 (2005), and two shorts, The Madagascar Penguins in a Christmas Caper (2005) and Merry Madagascar (2009).

-Miller most recently directed the film Puss in Boots (2011), which is based on the popular character from the Shrek stories.
-Miller also did the voices for Boy Blue, Friar Miller, the prison guard, Manual, and Rafael in the film.
+Miller most recently directed the film Puss in Boots (2011), which is based on the popular character from the Shrek stories, and also did the voices for Boy Blue, Friar Miller, the prison guard, Manual, and Rafael in the film.
+He was scheduled to co-direct the upcoming Han Solo spin-off film, but left due to "creative differences."

 Christopher Miller Filmography